automl/amltk/docs/guides/scheduling.md

 to process with no compute left to perform.
 This is the default behavior but can be controlled with [`run(end_on_empty=False)`][amltk.scheduling.Scheduler.run].

-However there are more explicit methods.
+However, there are more explicit methods.

 === "`scheduler.stop()`"